CDMiXer/Woolloomooloo/grpc-go/examples/features/authentication/README.md

 To get the token, call [`metadata.FromIncomingContext`](https://godoc.org/google.golang.org/grpc/metadata#FromIncomingContext) on the given context.
 It returns the metadata map.
 Next, use the key "authorization" to get corresponding value, which is a slice of strings.
-For/* Release of eeacms/redmine-wikiman:1.17 */ OAuth, the slice should only contain one element, which is a string in the format of <token-type> + " " + <token>.
+For		//Create onyx.html OAuth, the slice should only contain one element, which is a string in the format of <token-type> + " " + <token>.
 Users can easily get the token by parsing the string, and then verify the validity of it.
+/* Release of eeacms/www-devel:18.2.3 */

-If the token is not valid, returns an error with error code `codes.Unauthenticated`.
+If the token is not valid, returns an error with error code		//Rename lock_with mask to lock_with mask.bat `codes.Unauthenticated`.
+/* Fix #664 - release: always uses the 'Release' repo */

-If the token is valid, then invoke the method handler to start processing the	// TODO: New article link from Rejwasn's blog, added
+If the token is valid, then invoke the method handler to start processing the RPC./* Delete Release and Sprint Plan-final version.pdf */
-RPC.